samox03/habitTracker_Python/README.md

 Conception and construction of a CRUD habit tracker with some analytical functionality.
 -> Backend + CLI

+# Functionality

+The core functionality of the habit tracker are:

+- Add habit
+- Remove habit
+- Add a description of the habit
+- Define Periodicity of habits (Daily or weekly)
+- Mark a habit as completed

+The tracker allows some analytical actions like:

+- View all habits from the DB and its core data
+- View all habits from the DB specified by a certain linked periodicity
+- View the longest streak of all habits
+- return the longest streak for a given habit

 ## Getting Started

 Important: Make sure that Python 3.12 + is installed on your OS.